akullpp/arabro/README.md

 docker-compose up --build
 ```

-The server can be accessed under port `8080`.
+The server can be accessed under port `8080` with the web application served at the root.

+The Swagger API can be used under the `http://<host>:<port>/swagger-ui.html` URL.

 ## Development